Teenage Hair Loss: Causes & Treatments

 Traction Alopecia

-Teenagers love to play with different hairstyles, but wearing tight hairstyles, tight hats, or braids may do more harm than good.
+Tight hairstyles, tight hats, or braids pull on your hair and lead to hair fall.
 If you notice hair loss, thinning hair, or bald patches where those tight styles are, you've got traction alopecia.
 It's time to loosen up!

 Treatment

-The good news is traction alopecia can be reversed.
-By switching to looser hairstyles and giving your hair some TLC, you can regain what you've lost.
+Traction alopecia can be reversed.
+Switching to looser hairstyles and giving your hair some TLC, you can regain what you've lost.

 Medications

-If you're experiencing hair loss as a teenager, you might be taking prescription drugs or certain medications that cause hair thinning as a side effect.
+Some prescription drugs cause hair thinning as a side effect.
 That pill you pop every morning can mess up hair follicles and make hair fall out.
 Some medicines that may cause hair loss are:

 -